-His words stuck with me, although at the time I knew that he was encouraging me not to get into music, because it wouldn’t pay off, I’ve continued to ‘waste time’ with music and other arts and found it was the only way for me.
+His words stuck with me, although at the time I knew that he was encouraging me not to get into music, because it wouldn’t pay off, I’ve continued to “waste time” with music and other arts and found it to be the only way for me.

-I want to encourage people to “waste time” trying new skills, new ways of thinking and new ways of being; to know what you can take away from trying something new.
+I want to encourage people to “waste time” trying new skills, new ways of thinking and new mediums; to know what you can take away from trying something new.

 I encourage artists and musicians to take some time trying new processes, experimenting within their chosen mediums as well as with new mediums.
 Not just for the sake of experimentation, but to find more efficient ways of controlling the flow of their creativity via new avenues carved in their brain from these experiments.